 - Staff are not allowed to work alone with a child in a classroom with a closed door.
 If a teacher is having a one-to-one discussion with a child, it is preferred that this takes place in the open common area.
 In the event that the meeting takes place in a classroom, the door to the room and the blinds on the windows will be left open,

 - It is strictly prohibited for any staff member to arrange any meeting with a child outside of the school hours, and/or outside of the school premises.

 - No activity or programme will be undertaken with children without the express written permission of their parents/guardians.

 - Under no circumstances will accommodation be offered/provided by the school to children.
 If a child wishes to find accommodation, the responsibility lies with their parent/guardian to find suitable arrangements.

 - In the event that adult classes are being run at the same time as child classes, every effort will be made to ensure that the break times do not coincide and that the adults and children are kept separately.

 - Under no circumstances, will a child ‘under the age of 16’ be included in a class containing adult students.
 Young people of 16 and 17 years of age may be placed in a class with adults over 18, but this will only be with explicit permission of their parents/guardians (on completion of the ‘Over 16 consent form) and in an appropriately safeguarded safe with a DBS checked teacher.
 Students over 18 are prohibited from being alone in any space with students under 18 without the supervision of a teacher.

 Social/Leisure Programme Policies

-- Each social programme activity shall be risk assessed beforehand.
-This involves anticipating any risks and taking appropriate measures to reduce or eliminate the risk.
+- Each social programme activity is risk assessed beforehand.
+This involves anticipating any risks and taking appropriate measures to reduce or eliminate these.